-Scratching the forehead
+Scratching or rubbing the forehead

-However, this gesture is also done when someone is undergoing any kind of mental discomfort that results from engaging in any kind of difficult mental activity like. . . .thinking!
+However, this gesture is also done when someone is undergoing any kind of mental discomfort that results from engaging in any difficult mental activity such as thinking hard.

 For instance, if you ask someone a difficult question, they might either scratch their hair (confusion) or forehead.
 If they know the answer and are trying to recall it, they might scratch their forehead.
-Also, if they have to think hard (mental discomfort) to figure out the solution, they may also scratch their forehead.
+If they have to think hard (mental discomfort) to figure out the solution, they may also scratch their forehead.

 Clasping hands behind the head

-When a soccer player misses a goal, he does this gesture to express his shock and disbelief, “This is impossible.
+When a soccer player misses a goal, he does this gesture to express his shock and disbelief.
+“This is impossible.
 How could I miss?
 I was so close.”